OpenSILEX/opensilex-r/README.md

 ```

 2) the **POST /security/authenticate**
-This code snippet is the core of the opensilexR::get_token utilitary function.
+This code snippet is the core of the opensilexR::get_token utility function.

 ```R